tkhq/sdk/examples/with-ton/README.md

-# Example: `with-aptos`
+# Example: `with-ton`

 This is a simple example that walks through the following:

-- Construction of an aptos transaction sending the funds out on mainnet
+- Construction of a TON transaction sending the funds out on mainnet

 ## Getting started